 Make LinkedIn can work for you

 Your photo is the first thing most people will zoom in on when they view your profile.
 Therefore, it’s vital you make the right first impression.
 A good profile photo is one where your face can be seen clearly and you project qualities recruiters will be looking for.
-This may include looking confident approachable and likeable, and appearing professional and well-groomed.
-What this means will vary between industries.
+This may include looking confident, approachable and likeable, while appearing professional and well-groomed.
+What this means specifically will vary between industries.
 For some, it will mean dressing formally, for others a more dressed-down approach will work best.

 Your current job title appears further down in your profile and LinkedIn will insert the logo of your current employer if they have a corporate profile.
 Therefore, another way to approach the title section is to write something descriptive about what you do.
-This should include attributes that will be valued in roles you want to apply for.
-A well crafted short description can convey not only what you do, but also how you do it.
-Taking this approach is especially valuable if you are looking for a future role that is quite different from what you do now.
+If taking this approach, include attributes that will be valued in roles you want to apply for.
+A short, well crafted description can convey not only what you do, but also how you do it.
+This approach is especially worthwhile if you are looking for a new role that is different from what you do now.

-Although the content in this section is about you, the purpose of it is to make a connection with people who will hire you for what you want to do next.
-It’s a showcase for your talents, skills, values and other characteristics.
-Therefore, you can use it to paint a picture of who you are and why an employer should choose you.
+Although the content in this section is about you, the purpose of it is to make a connection with people who could hire you for what you want to do next.
+It’s a place where you can showcase your talents, skills, values and other characteristics.
+Therefore, use it to paint a picture of who you are and why an employer should choose you.

 This section is basically your employment history.
-It’s ok to copy what’s on your CV into this section, however do some work on the content to make it more impactful.
-Many people make the mistake of just listing their roles and responsibilities for each job.
-The problem is that this doesn’t tell the story about how well you performed in the role.
+It is fine to copy what’s on your CV into this section, however do some additional work on the content to make it more impactful.
+Too many people make the mistake of just listing their roles and responsibilities for each job.
+The problem with this approach is that this doesn’t tell the story about how well you performed in the role.

 Again, if you’re in your late 30s onwards, consider whether listing your GCSE results adds any value for what you are looking to do next.
 Especially if you have several further and higher education qualifications.

 6. Skills and Recommendations

 Here, people you have worked with can write what is effectively a short a reference for you.
-This means recruiters will see complements by a third party about work you have done.
-Make a list of people on LinkedIn who could write a recommendation for you.
-Consider managers, colleagues, clients, and send them a polite written request using the form in this section.
-People are normally really pleased to help and it’s hard to overestimate the value of personal recommendations. doing something kind for another person feels good.
-It’s worth the time investment.
+This means recruiters will see compliments about work you have done written by a third party.
+The best way to approach this is to make a list of people on LinkedIn who could write a recommendation for you.
+Consider managers, colleagues and clients.
+Send each person a polite written request using the form in this section.
+People are normally really pleased to help and it’s hard to overestimate the value of personal recommendations.
+For the person recommending you, it is beneficial too as it feels good doing something kind for another person feels good.
+Spending some time on this section is well worth the investment.

 7. Volunteer Experience

-This section allows you to add colour and bring to life who you are as a person.
-The attributes of compassion though giving your time for a worthy cause will be looked on favourably by recruiters.
-So too will volunteer work that demonstrates skills that are of value to employers.
-If you are a secretary or treasurer of a charity or community group, there will be skills that are applicable also in work, such as organising meetings or financial reporting.
+The attributes demonstrated by giving up your time volunteering for a worthy cause are likely to be looked on favourably by employers, especially those whose work focuses on social responsibility.
+Also, volunteer work which demonstrates skills that are of value to employers.
+For example, if you are a secretary or treasurer of a charity or community group, there may be skills you can talk about that are also applicable in work, such as organising meetings or financial reporting.

-Implement these seven steps effectively as part of your LinkedIn strategy to position you well for what you want to do next.
+Implement these eight steps effectively as part of your LinkedIn strategy to position you well for what you want to do next.

 If you find that you want further advice to develop or re-shape your career, then consider working with a life coach with expertise in career coaching.